 - Ion selective electrode (Plasma sodium)

 - Spectrometer (Haemoglobin)

-This method of hydration testing can be costly, invasive and labour intensive .
+This method of hydration testing can be costly, invasive and labour-intensive (6).
 Due to the fact that it requires blood sampling, there will always be a risk of infection, bruising and vein damage.

-Plasma sodium has been found to increase under conditions of dehydration .
-This study aimed to investigate the use of plasma sodium as a marker of dehydration during exercise in the heat.
+Plasma sodium has been found to increase under conditions of dehydration (32).
+This study aimed to investigate the use of plasma sodium as a marker of dehydration during exercise in heat.
 It involved 2 hours of cycling (3.7 % BW lost) and a further 21 additional hours of fluid retention.
-Results show an increase in plasma sodium from baseline measurements, and an extra 20-mins cycling (1.5 % BW lost) showed a further increase in plasma sodium.
+Results show an increase in plasma sodium from baseline measurements, and an extra 20 minutes of cycling (1.5 % BW lost) showed a further increase in plasma sodium.

 Whilst plasma osmolality, blood sodium, haematocrit and haemoglobin may provide accurate information regarding hydration status, the limitations outlined earlier seem to outweigh the benefits at this point in time.
 Further research and engineering are needed to provide a more practical approach when using these measurements.

 Limitations regarding hydration testing primarily appear to be related to its practicality in the field.
 For example, it would be impractical to have an entire AFL or Rugby League team use BIA after every training session or to use USG to estimate hydration level.
 Unfortunately, due to the current technology, to implement a method that is appropriate/practical (e.g. BW changes), measurement accuracy will, most likely, be sacrificed.
 Coaches, fitness and medical staff must communicate what they feel is the most appropriate method for their particular sport.